 In addition to the places I’ve already mentioned, don’t forget that Main Street, U.S.A. is home to a lot of great shops you can peruse and purchase from.
 The nice thing about them is that they are all connected together, so you can go from store to store on either side without having to go outside, then back in.

 The other great statue on Main Street, U.S.A., is the statue of Walt and Mickey holding hands, looking over Walt’s creation.
 The statue, called “Partners”, is by legendary Disney designer Blaine Gibson.
-Unfortunately, I don’t have a good picture of “Partners”, so to get the best view of the statue, take a look at the picture from the Magic Kingdom website.

 The last stop on our tour of Main Street, U.S.A. is at The Crystal Palace.
 As I have mentioned, The Crystal Palace sits at number three on my top 10 places to eat at Disney.
 I have gone into a lot of detail about the restaurant, but words alone can not tell the whole story.
 Sometimes you need to include some pictures!